Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Cell decomposition, classifications and HO topological surface theories

-For the 0D block-states on $\mu$, consider a complex fermion on each $\tau_1$ which can be adiabatically deformed to infinite far and trivialized, it leaves an atomic insulator with two complex fermions who has eigenvalue $-1$ under the reflection with respect to the equator.
-On the equator, similar to the 2D $D_3$-symmetric case, all 0D block-states are trivialized.
+For the 0D block states on $\mu$, consider a complex fermion on each $\tau_1$ which can be adiabatically deformed to infinite far and trivialized, it leaves an atomic insulator with two complex fermions who has eigenvalue $-1$ under the reflection with respect to the equator.
+On the equator, similar to the 2D $D_3$-symmetric case, all 0D block states are trivialized.

 Therefore, the ultimate classification is $\mathbb{Z}_2^3$, with the following root phases: \begin{enumerate}[1.] \item 2D bosonic Levin-Gu state on each 2D block $\sigma_1$ and $\sigma_2$ ($\mathbb{Z}_2$); \item 2D bosonic Levin-Gu state on each 2D block $\sigma_3$ ($\mathbb{Z}_2$); \item Majorana chain decoration on each $\tau_2$ and $\tau_3$ ($\mathbb{Z}_2$). \end{enumerate} Their HO topological surface theories are listed as following: \begin{enumerate}[1.] \item $2^{\mathrm{nd}}$-order: 1D nonchiral Luttinger liquids with $K$-matrix $K=\sigma^x$ and $\mathbb{Z}_2$ symmetry property $W^{\mathbb{Z}_2}=\mathbbm{1}_{2\times2}$ and $\delta\phi^{\mathbb{Z}_2}=\pi(1,1)^T$, on each verticle hinges of the open lattice; \item $2^{\mathrm{nd}}$-order: 1D nonchiral Luttinger liquids with $K$-matrix $K=\sigma^x$ and $\mathbb{Z}_2$ symmetry property $W^{\mathbb{Z}_2}=\mathbbm{1}_{2\times2}$ and $\delta\phi^{\mathbb{Z}_2}=\pi(1,1)^T$, on the edge of the equator. \end{enumerate}